 A freshly warmed tortilla or flatbread is a wonderful accompaniment to dozens of different meals.
 However, keeping things warm from the oven or stove to the table is a challenge.
 You could wrap them in paper towels and then foil, but that’s quite wasteful.
 Time to put your DIY skills to work to create a reusable warmer.
 Just slip in the tortilla or flatbread, close the flap, and zap.

 Lighten up on the plastic wrap and aluminum foil and go green with these pretty fabric bowl covers.
 They're great when you're dining outside.
 Slip them over an open bowl to keep dirt and buggies from invading the contents.
 It's like a little bowl bonnet, and such a fun way to add a country-fresh look to your table.
 This is a super fast and easy project anyone can do, which is what our Fast Fridays series is all about: whipping up something wonderful in no time at all!

-Hot pads are a great project for scraps because they are small, simple shapes that cry out for mixing and matching.
-We 'stretched' our possibilities by making a long, two-handed version.
-Kind of like those 'idiot mittens' you used to have as a kid; one mitten on the each end of a string that ran through the arms of your coat.
-However, we didn't think 'idiot hot pads' sounded very good.
-I don't know about you, but I always set down my pot holders on opposite sides of the kitchen so when I need both to pull something out of the oven or off the stove, I never seem to have two within reach.
+We've cooked up a great kitchen project.
+Hot pads are small, simple shapes that cry out for mixing and matching.
+We stretched our possibilities by making a long, two-handed version.
+Kind of like those "idiot mittens" you used to have as a kid, one mitten on each end of a string running through the arms of your coat.
+However, we didn't think "idiot hot pads" sounded very good.
+I don't know about you, but I always set down my potholders on opposite sides of the kitchen so when I need both to pull something out of the oven or off the stove, I never seem to have two within reach.
 Problem solved, and a very pretty solution to boot!